Hugh of Fauquembergues: Prince of Galilee

-Baldwin divided Tancred's large fief in two, granting Tiberias and its region to Hugh, but giving Haifa to Geldemar Carpenel, who had already claimed it from Tancred.
+King Baldwin divided Tancred's large fief in two, granting Tiberias and its region to Hugh, but giving Haifa to Geldemar Carpenel, who had already claimed it from Tancred.
 An Egyptian army invaded the Kingdom of Jerusalem from the south in early September 1101.
 The king decided to attack the invaders near Ramla at dawn on 7 September.
 He divided his troops into five corps, appointing Hugh to command the third corps.
 The Egyptians annihilated the first two corps of the crusader army and also defeated Hugh and his troops.
-Thinking that the battle was lost, Hugh fled from the battlefield and hurried to Jaffa to inform the queen about the catastrophe.
+Thinking that the battle was lost, Hugh fled from the battlefield and hurried to Jaffa to inform the queen, traditionally called Arda, about the catastrophe.
 However, the battle was not lost, because the king made a surprise attack against the Egyptians and defeated them.

 The Egyptians launched a new invasion against the kingdom in May 1102.
 Hugh and his 80 knights hurried from Galilee to assist the royal army, but by the time they reached Arsuf on 19 May, the Egyptians had defeated the crusaders at Ramla.
 At Arsuf, they met the king who had escaped before the battle to muster new troops.
 The Egyptians laid siege to Jaffa where the queen was staying.
 The king sailed from Arsuf to Jaffa on the ship of an English adventurer, while Hugh and his troops rode on the coastline.
 The Egyptians could not prevent the king from entering the town, and he helped Hugh and retainers to also break through the Egyptian troops around Jaffa.
 The arrival of hundreds of English, French, and Italian pilgrims enabled Baldwin to make a counter-attack, forcing the Egyptians to lift the siege on 27 May.

 Hugh pursued an aggressive policy against the Muslim rulers.
 He ordered the erection of the fortresses of Toron and Chastel Neuf to control the road between Damascus and Tyre.
 The two castles were finished in the autumn of 1105.
 Before long, Hugh made a plundering raid against the territories over Chastel Neuf.
 When he was returning to Galilee, taking much booty with him, Toghtekin, Atabeg of Damascus, ambushed him.
 During the skirmish, an arrow killed Hugh, and Toghtekin soon captured Chastel Neuf.
 Hugh's brother, Gerard, did not long survive him.
 Hugh fathered two daughters, according to the Lignages d'Outremer, but Galilee was granted to Gervase of Bazoches, a knight from Northern France.
 Hugh was buried in Nazareth.